 The subject property has no underlying zoning.
-The subject has historically been used as recreational land for big game hunting by the lessee.
-Based upon the location there is no apparent need for the property to be used as commercial, industrial, or by a government entity (public use).
+The subject has historically been used as agricultural grazing land and based upon the location there is no apparent need for the property to be used as commercial, industrial, or by a government entity (public use).